felixroeser/locations/README.md

 * External
   * [In memory](https://github.com/michaelpisula/akka-journal-inmemory) - for tests
   * [MongoDB](https://github.com/ironfish/akka-persistence-mongo)
-    * Provide either MONGO_URL or MONGOHQ_URL via the env
+    * Provide either MONGO_URL, MONGOHQ_URL or MONGOLAB_URI via the env
     * Format mongodb://HOST:PORT/DATABASE
     * Default mongodb://localhost:27017/schauspieler
     * Events will be stored in the _events_ collection and snapshots in _snapshots_